ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2020-11-04-is-trump-the-next-amlici.md

 _He's powerful.
 He's strong.
 He's assertive.
 And he's not afraid to undermine the rights of voters in the free democratic election process to take away peoples' freedoms and get his way...just like Amlici of old._

+Is Trump a sort of modern-day Amlici?
+I think he is.
+So this year, as a Republican, I proudly and confidently voted for Biden, and I truly hope Biden wins.

 ## Questions I have about Trump

 1. Is Donald Trump a modern-day Amlici?